 5035.35c—Other Identification Data

 Checks drawn to commercial concerns, institutions, grantees, or vendors often require account or invoice numbers and other kinds of identification data, as well as the payee name, in order to be properly applied to the account for which moneys are due.
-Such identification data must be inscribed on the checks on the basis of voucher-schedules of payments prepared by the agencies per TFM Volume I, Part 4, Chapter 2000.
+Such identification data must be inscribed on the checks on the basis of voucher-schedules of payments prepared by the federal entities per TFM Volume I, Part 4A, Chapter 2000.
 Disbursing offices must not place identification data in any position on a check where it is visible through the envelope window.
 In the absence of such data on the voucher-schedules, enclosures (that is, invoices, tear-off coupons, or other forms) containing the identification data may be provided for mailing with the checks.

 5035.40—Position of Check Issue Date